-See State 4-H Horse & Pony Rule Book (http://msue.anr.msu.edu/resources/michigan_4_h_horse_pony_project_show_rules_regulations)
+• See State 4-H Horse & Pony Rule Book (http://msue.anr.msu.edu/resources/michigan 4 h horse pony project show rules regulations

 Lead Line & Walk Trot

 - These classes are for exhibitors ages 5 7 for Lead Line and ages 8 and over for Walk Trot. - The rider is to show in one or the other of these classes. - Lead Line and Walk Trot exhibitors may not show in any other riding class. - Walk Trot exhibitors may show in non-riding classes such as Fitting and Showing. - Lead Line / Walk Trot must wear an approved SEI helmet regardless of discipline. - A rider may register for walk/trot regardless of their registration in walk/trot/canter classes in prior years if walk/trot is more suitable to the ability of the rider. - The decision to register in walk/trot by the rider must be made prior to the first point show and the rider must show walk/trot in all 4-H shows (including the Armada Fair) for the year.